How do you remove caffeine from coffee?

 It may sound a little strange, but ethyl acetate is a compound found in coffee itself and in other foods, such as bananas, which contain 20 times more ethyl acetate than even coffee decaffeinated by Descafecol.

 How do they do it?
 First, the coffee beans are steamed to remove their cuticle and then soaked to open their pores, just like a skincare routine.
 In the next step, they are immersed in a mixture of high mountain spring water and methyl acetate from sugar cane.
 In this kind of jacuzzi, the liquid is circulated to remove the caffeine, and you will undergo this bath a total of four times.
-This is done in a gentle manner, avoiding excessive heat and pressure in order to ensure that the coffee maintains all of its characteristics.
+This is done in a gentle manner, avoiding excessive heat and pressure in order to guarantee that the coffee maintains all of its characteristics.
 Finally, the coffee is re-steamed to eliminate residual ethyl acetate, dried and transferred to cooling silos.

 The result is a caffeine-free coffee, sweet and unctuous in body, with notes of pure cocoa, honey and caramel, with a mild acidity and a long and pleasant aftertaste reminiscent of maple syrup.